SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/tap_subscriber/README.md

 caught.
 When the variable is empty or unset, no watchdog is started and the subscriber has no lifetime limit.

+After requesting graceful shutdown, the bootstrap waits at most the sum of `WAIT_FOR_FIRST_TAP_BEFORE_FINISH_MSEC`, `WAIT_FOR_NEXT_TAP_BEFORE_FINISH_MSEC`, and `KAFKA_DELIVERY_TIMEOUT_SECONDS`.
+It then sends SIGKILL so a stuck subscriber cannot hold container shutdown indefinitely.
+If all three values are zero or empty, the bootstrap still uses a one-millisecond, non-zero escalation period.

 ## Broker outage behavior

 Kafka readiness does not gate the Envoy subscription.
 Events that cannot enter